xmedius/sendsecure-filepoller/README.md

 To enable the SendSecure File Poller service:

 1. Get an Access Token with "Manage SendSecure" permission for your SendSecure enterprise account.
-2. Edit the file "config.ini" and change the following values:
+2. Edit the file "$PYTHON_HOME\Lib\site-packages\sendsecurefilepoller\config.ini" and change the following values:
    * ```source_path```: the path of the folder to be polled by the service.
    * ```enterprise_account```: your SendSecure enterprise account (unique identifier).
    * ```api_token```: the Access Token.